wfullmer/vssuq/docs/appx_Ucalc.rst

 relative errors.
 The superficial velocity and uncertainty is calculated for each condition with this simple
 :download:`octave script <../nbs/problem_description/calc_dU.m>`.
-We note that, when rounded to three sig. figs., the third condition differes slightly from the value of :math:`U = 2.14` reported in `LaMarche, et al. (2022) <https://doi.org/10.1002/aic.17643>`_.
+We note that, when rounded to three sig. figs., the third condition differs slightly from the value of :math:`U = 2.14` reported in `LaMarche, et al. (2022) <https://doi.org/10.1002/aic.17643>`_.
 This difference is due to the very minor difference between the lab